On the adiabatic invariance of the action of a trapped wave: Discrete mass-spring inclusion at a fixed position

 Substituting Eqs.~\eqref{S0}, \eqref{Ec}, \eqref{Ed} into Eq.~\eqref{energy-unpert} results in:

 The second term in the right-hand side of the last equation is zero according to frequency equation \eqref{fr_eq-1}.
 Thus,

-i.e., the trapped mode action $J$ is really an adiabatic invariant.
+due to Eq.~\eqref{I-intro}, i.e., the trapped mode action $J$ is really an adiabatic invariant.

-Contrariwise, we have shown that formula \eqref{amp0} can be obtained by an alternative way dramatically simpler than used in \cite{Gavrilov2024nody} asymptotic approach by postulating that the trapped wave's action $J$ is an adiabatic invariant.
-The last supposition clearly leads to Eq.~\eqref{propto}.
-Accordingly, we can intuitively think that an effective Hamiltonian system can be corresponded somehow to the standing wave \eqref{eq:solution_inhomogeneous_stationary_problem-ext}.
+Conversely, we can show now that Eqs.~\eqref{amp-expl}, \eqref{propto} can be obtained by an alternative method significantly simpler than the asymptotic approach used in \cite{Gavrilov2024nody}, which is based on the space-time ray method.
+Indeed, postulating that the action $J$ of the trapped wave is an adiabatic invariant clearly leads to Eqs.~\eqref{amp-expl}, \eqref{propto}: